Prompt Caching & Token Economics in 2025: How to Cut Cost Without Losing Quality

 4. Use Context Engineering Layers

-Organize input into modular blocks (see Context Engineering Guide):
+Organize your input into modular blocks (more on this in our Context Engineering Guide):

 Cost Modeling: Cached vs. Non-Cached